Furnace Repair Checklist

 - Put in the new filter with the arrow pointing toward the furnace to avoid damage.

-Flat filters need to be replaced monthly, while pleated filters should work about three months.
-You could also use a washable filter that will work for about 10 years.
+Flat filters need to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to replace your filter more often.

 To make the process go more quickly down the road, use a permanent writing tool on your furnace exterior or ductwork to list the airflow direction and filter size.